sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 ### 3.3.7 Fdborch changes
 - FdbOrch is enhanced to process EVPN MH remote MAC updates via existing VXLAN_FDB_TABLE.
 - FdbOrch is extended to process new field "ifname" from VXLAN_FDB_TABLE entries.
-- FdbOrch is extended to process new field "type" for possible local/remote from VXLAN_FDB_TABLE entries.
-- FdbOrch is store and update MAC entries per ES associated PortChannel.
-This is to update the MAC entries when the associated PortChannel interface is going up/down.
+- FdbOrch is extended to maintain MAC entries per ESI enabled interface.
+This is required to update the MAC entries when the associated ES is going up/down.
-- FdbOrch is interact with EvpnMhOrch to check if the given PortChanenl is associated with ES or not, fetch the L2-NHID associated with PortChannel, etc.
+- FdbOrch is extended to interact with EvpnMhOrch to check if the given PortChanenl is associated with ES or not, fetch the L2-NHID associated with PortChannel, etc.
-- FdbOrch is extended to process FDB entries on local po down and program then pointing to backup nexthop group using EVPN_ES_BACKUP_NHG_TABLE.
+- FdbOrch is extended to process FDB entries on local ES down and re-program FDB entries pointing to backup nexthop group using EVPN_ES_BACKUP_NHG_TABLE.

-Fdborch to process the local po down and up in a similar fashion as for MCLAG.

 ### 3.3.8 L2nhgorch changes
 - New Orchagent class being introduced.
-- Subscription to different tables
-  - APP DB - L2_NEXTHOP_GROUP, L2_NEXTHOP_GROUP_MEMBER
-  - CONFIG DB - EVPN_ES_INTERFACE.
 - Subscription to L2_NEXTHOP_GROUP
   - Creates/deletes the L2_ECMP_GROUP ASIC DB table.
   - Interacts with PortsOrch to create a bridge-port object of type L2_ECMP_GROUP.
-- Subscription to L2_NEXTHOP_GROUP_MEMBER
-  - Creates/deletes the L2_ECMP_GROUP_MEMBER ASIC DB tables entries on the L2_NEXTHOP_GROUP APP DB table updates.
   - Interacts with VxlanOrch to update the refcnt per remote VTEP.
-- Subscription to EVPN_ESI CONFIG_DB table
-  - Informs Fdborch of the ESI to PortChannel mapping.
-  - Maintain a local cache of the mapping.
-- Subscription to LAG oper-status updates from PortsOrch
 - API
   - L2 NHID to Bridgeport mapping.